People's Court (Germany): Nazi expansion of treason laws

-Under the Weimar Constitution, Articles 80–92 of the 1871 Reichsstrafgesetzbuch (Federal Penal Code), defined high treason as attacks on the head of state, attempts to alter the territory of the federal state, or violations of the constitution.
+Under the Weimar Constitution, Articles 80–92 of the 1871 Reichsstrafgesetzbuch (Imperial Penal Code), defined high treason as attacks on the head of state, attempts to alter the territory of the federal state, or violations of the constitution.
 The Nazis, regarded this definition as excessively liberal and too narrow.
 The day after the Reichstag fire of 27 January 1933, they enacted two decrees expanding the law on treason: the ‘Decree of the President against Treason and High Treasonous Activities’, which extended the definition of treason to include "acts of political subversion”, and the ‘Decree of the President for the Protection of People and State’, commonly known as the Reichstag Fire Decree, which made all acts of treason capital offences.

 A month later, in a 23 March 1933 speech to the Reichstag regarding the Enabling Act, Hitler prefigured the creation of the People's Court with his statement that, "Not the individual, but the Volk must be the focus of legal concern...
 In the future, state and national treason will be annihilated with barbaric ruthlessness".